-McLennan requires instructors of Internet classes to devise a method for likening "attendance" with "participation."
-In other words, since there is no physical attendance in an online course, the instructor is obliged to come up with a plan for participation which substitutes for actual coming to class as is required in face-to-face courses.
-In this course, participation includes completing the unit assignments and tests by the due dates (assignments are anything assigned to be turned in to the instructor by a particular date).
+In our blended course I will take attendance during all in-person classes and during all zoom classes.
+In addition to coming to class, participation includes completing the unit assignments and tests by the due dates (assignments are anything assigned to be turned in to the instructor by a particular date).
 As long as a student is completing unit assignments, taking quizzes, and taking exams by the required due dates, he or she is considered to be participating.
 If a student does not complete 80% of all assignments, he or she will be considered non-participating and may be dropped according to the guidelines of the attendance policy.
 If a student does not participate in the course for a total of 21 days (3 weeks), he or she will be considered non-participating and may be dropped according to the guidelines of the attendance policy.
 Finally, if a student fails to take an exam and does not contact the instructor and make up the exam within 1 week of the end of the exam, the student may be dropped according to the guidelines of the attendance policy.
 If you plan to drop the course, please message or email me and let me know.
 It is your responsibility to notify me that you intend to withdraw.
 If you do not initiate the drop for the course, it may result in a grade of F for the course.
 Students are responsible for knowing my specific attendance policy as well the entire McLennan College attendance policy.